cicsdev/cics-java-jcics-samples/README.md

 ## Downloading

--Download the sample as a [ZIP](https://github.com/cicsdev/cics-java-jcics-samples/archive/refs/heads/cicsts/v5.5.zip) and unzip onto the workstation **or**
+- Download the sample as a [ZIP](https://github.com/cicsdev/cics-java-jcics-samples/archive/refs/heads/cicsts/v5.5.zip) and unzip onto the workstation **or** clone the repository using a git client.
-- Clone the repository using your IDEs support, such as the Eclipse Git plugin

 ## Building